nirae/42_slot_checker/README.md

 - `refresh` is the time to wait for refresh the slot page in second (default: 30)
 - `range` is the number of days during which you are looking for slots (default: 7)
+- `disponibility` is the range of the hours you want to be alerted (default: 00:00-23:59)

 ## Sending